chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the next few years, Tuole Monastery will build a Maitreya Hall, a Tara Hall, two Dharma Protector Halls, a Buddha Hall, a Library, a Buddhist Academy, a Monk House, One Hundred stupas, a Mani Sutra Road and other buildings.

-With the support of the believers in the ten directions, in the near future, Tuole Monastery will be presented to the believers in the ten directions with a brand-new appearance.
+With the support of believers in the ten directions, in the near future, Tuole Monastery will be presented with a brand-new appearance.

 May all sentient beings be freed from the sea of ​​misery and be safe forever!

-Errata Statement: If you find proofreading errors in this book

-Or have better suggestions, please contact us: , Mobile: 138-2334-1763, Email:5854939@qq.com
+Errata Statement: If you find proofreading errors in this book or have any suggestions, please contact us:

+Mobile: +86 13823341763,

+Email:5854939@qq.com

 ![EndLogo](/images/endlogo.png)